Monna Lisa Evo Tre 16 On Display At FESPA 2018

-MILAN— May 15, 2018 — Epson and its subsidiaries For.Tex. and Fratelli Robustelli, are displaying the new Monna Lisa Evo Tre 16 at FESPA 2018, the largest global exhibition for large format printing.
-It is a further expansion of the successful Monna Lisa range.
+MILAN, Italy — May 15, 2018 — Epson and its subsidiaries For.Tex. and Fratelli Robustelli, will display the new Monna Lisa Evo Tre 16 at FESPA 2018, the largest global exhibition for large format printing.
+It is a further expansion of the Monna Lisa range.
 This digital printer was designed by the engineering company F.lli Robustelli and boasts the latest innovative and exclusive proprietary printing technology, Epson PrecisionCore which is considered the standard for high-quality digital printing in the industrial textile sector.

 Within the large format digital printing market, textiles have seen the greatest growth margins.
 According to a recent MarketsandMarkets study, the digital textile printing market will increase from $1.76 billion, in 2018, to $3.21 billion in 2023.
 Among the reasons for its success is the ever-increasing quality achieved thanks to new techniques and materials, the convenience of digital production for small samples and the growing demand for solutions with less environmental impact.